CODECZERO/Testcore/Readme.md

 # make a seprate file which, checks if all the services of you're app are running like rabbitmq,database,websocket ,etc
 and then use or call file in index.ts/index.js file as it will ensure that all things are running and working propley. i'll give it a name , named pre-final stage

+# try to integreat twilo api for notfication & other stuff